newrelic/newrelic-salesforce-exporter/README.md

 - `LogDate`
 - `LogFile`

-For queries of other events there is no minimum set of fields, but if `CreatedDate` is present, it will be used to set the timestamp.
-Otherwise it will be set to the current time.
+For queries of other events only the `Id` field is requiered.
+If `CreatedDate` is present, it will be used to set the timestamp, otherwise it will be set to the current time.

 ## Custom timestamp field